VietnamTravel Tips & InfoVietnam Travel Adaptors for Your Electrical Devices Abroad

-When traveling to other countries, the power supply and other electrical safety standards are different from your home country.
+When traveling to other countries, the power supply and other electrical safety standards differ from those in your home country.
 You may have to buy many accessories and equipment to adapt your device standard with that in the country you visit, especially travel adaptors.
-Before going to Vietnam, read our guide on using your electrical devices and electricity in Vietnam, and what you need to prepare for your trip.
+Before going to Vietnam, read our guide on using your electrical devices and electricity in Vietnam and what you need to prepare for your trip.

 What to Do Before You Set Off to Vietnam

-Before going on a trip, you should have a checklist of what kind of electrical devices you want to bring abroad along with their accessories.
+Before going on a trip, you should have a checklist of what electrical devices and their accessories you want to bring abroad.
 You can refer to this to prepare for your journey.

 Recommended brands for spare batteries:

-Anker PowerCore 20100: The battery costs a bit higher than the typical ones, but the quality does come with the price.
+Anker PowerCore 20100: The battery costs a bit more than the typical ones, but the quality does come with the price.

 Aibocn 10000mAh Power Bank: A more cost-conscious option that can still provide adequate quality.